kadena-io/pact/docs/pact-reference.md

 This allows a "dependency-only" upgrade to push the upgrade to the module version.

 ### Inlined Dependencies: "No Leftpad"
-Pact inlines all user-code references when a module is loaded, meaning that upstream definitions are injected into downstream code.
-At this point, upstream definitions are permanent: the only way to upgrade dependencies is to re-load the module code.
+When a module is loaded, all references to foreign modules are resolved, and their code is directly inlined.
+At this point, upstream definitions are permanent: the only way to upgrade dependencies is to reload the original module.

-This permanence is great for downstream/client code: the upstream provider cannot change what code gets executed in your module, once loaded.
-It creates a big problem for upstream/provider code, as providers cannot upgrade the downstream code to address an exploit, or to introduce new features.
+This permanence is great for user code: once a module is loaded, an upstream provider cannot change what code is executed within.
+However, this creates a big problem for upstream developers, as they cannot upgrade the downstream code themselves in order to address an exploit, or to introduce new features.

 ### Blessing hashes